domRiddle/ASF/FAQ.md

 ***

+**Q:** `System.Threading.Tasks.TaskCanceledException: A task was canceled.`

+**A:** This warning means that Steam did not answer to ASF request in given time.
+Usually it's caused by Steam networking hiccups and it should solve itself sooner or later automatically.
+Reporting this issue makes no sense, as ASF can't force Steam to respond to its requests.

+***

 **Q:** ASF is being detected by my AntiVirus (for example as: Win32/Fethar.B!cl, Win32/Zulushal.C!cl, Trojan.MSIL.Crypt, Variant.MSILPerseus and crapload of other false-positives we stopped listing after first 4)

 **A:** **Ensure that you downloaded ASF from trusted source**.
 The only official and trusted source is **[ASF releases](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** page on GitHub (and this is also the source for ASF auto-updates) - **any other source is untrusted by definition and might contain malware added by other people** - you should not trust any other download location by definition, and ensure that your ASF always comes from us.